ucsb-cs148-f21/project-t04-youtubevoice/README.md

 # project-t04-youtubevoice

-Our goal is to make all YouTube videos have a Russian accent.
+Attemping to answer the question: What if everyone had a russian female accent...?

 ## Current Tasks